 Some Frequently Asked Questions about Waivers of International Student Health Insurance

-Waiver Deadline and Requirements for students in F and J status: The deadline for requesting a waiver was Wednesday, September 3.
+Waiver Deadline and Requirements for students in F and J status: The deadline for requesting a waiver is Thursday, January 22

-To qualify for a waiver, you must have submitted your request prior to the deadline of September 3 and also demonstrated your comparable coverage was already in place as of the first day of the Fall 2014 semester in order to qualify.
-Comparable coverage must have also been in place throughout the entire insurance period until at least December 31.
-If your situation remains the same and you wish to submit a waiver request for the next cycle, please check back in August during the next enrollment period for the Spring 2015 waiver form and criteria.
+To qualify for a waiver, you must submit your request prior to the deadline of January 22 and also demonstrate your comparable coverage is already in place as of the first day of the Spring 2015 semester in order to qualify.
+Comparable coverage must also be in place for the entire insurance period of the Spring/Summer semesters combined, until at least August 15, 2015.
+If your situation remains the same and you wish to submit a waiver request for the next cycle instead, please check back in August during the next enrollment period for the Fall 2015 waiver form and criteria.

 Health care in the United States is expensive and the individual is responsible for paying their medical costs.
 The government does not pay for it.
 Having health insurance protects the individual by helping pay the medical expenses if he/she should become ill or be involved in an accident and it also helps you stay healthy by allowing you to get the preventative care you need.
 For these reasons, all international students in F-1, J-1/J-2 and M-1 status who attend one of the 11 schools in the North Dakota University System (NDUS) are required by NDUS to have the state-mandated student health insurance policy through UnitedHealthcare StudentResources (UHCSR).
 With the following in-network benefits of a $100 deductible, cost-sharing at 80/20, and a $5,000 out of pocket maximum per year for an individual student, you will find that the policy is excellent and is a good balance of low out-of-pocket costs and good benefits.
 In addition, the UHCSR plan also covers medical services at Student Health Services at 100% with no deductible, so it is often less expensive to have the student insurance plan and utilize campus healthcare options.
 Despite the high quality and many benefits of the student plan, some students wish to substitute utilize another policy that is comparable to the student plan.
 Under NDUS Policy/Procedure 505, students may be eligible for a waiver of this insurance requirement if they are able to provide proof of comparable coverage.
 If the posted waiver deadline has not yet passed and you wish to have your request for a waiver considered, please fill out the waiver form completely and submit to the NDSU Office of International Student and Study Abroad Services for review.